What to do

 Images courtesy of Tourism and Events Queensland.

-From the Glass House Mountains to Noosa and the Coloured Sands of Rainbow Beach, the region includes more than 100km of pristine sandy beaches that sit alongside tropical rainforest and majestic mountains, surrounded by villages steeped in history.
+From the Glass House Mountains to the coastal village of Coolum Beach, Noosa and the Coloured Sands of Rainbow Beach, the region includes more than 100km of pristine sandy beaches that sit alongside tropical rainforest and majestic mountains, surrounded by villages steeped in history.

 Make sandcastles at the beach in the morning, then indulge in afternoon tea in the hinterland, less than 40 minutes away.